-The student will work in a collaborative environment on aspects of a project that uses genomic approaches to investigate the potential for resistance to Yersinia pestis, the bacteria causing plague.
-Projects could include: 1) systematics, co-evolution and vector competence in fleas, 2) landscape genetics, phylogeography and adaptation in prairie dogs, 3) molecular evolution in prairie dogs, 4) evolution in co-occurring rodent species, or 5) other relevant topics.
+Students are being accepted to work in a collaborative environment in either of two systems: 1) understanding the evolution of tolerance to avian malaria in Hawaiian honeycreepers.
+Projects could include: i) spatial and phylogenetic variation in gene expression, ii) genome-environment associations, iii) spatial distribution of tolerance-associated loci across elevational gradients, iv) temporal changes in genomic variation of neutral and adaptive loci, or v) other relevant topics.
+2) investigating the potential for resistance to Yersinia pestis, the bacteria causing plague, in Gunnison's and black-tailed prairie dogs.
+Projects could include: i) systematics, co-evolution and vector competence in fleas, ii) landscape genetics, phylogeography and adaptation in prairie dogs, iii) molecular evolution in prairie dogs, iv) evolution in co-occurring rodent species, or v) other relevant topics.

-The position is supported by a teaching assistantship, with the possibility of future RA support pending funding.
+Graduate positions are supported by teaching assistantships, with the possibility of future RA support pending funding.
 The position will be based in UL’s Department of Biology (https://biology.louisiana.edu/).
 Interested applicants should contact email@example.com for inquiries.
-The desired start date is spring 2021.
+The desired start date is Fall 2021.

 Qualifications: Applicants should have a bachelor’s degree in biology, computer science, or a related field.
 We are looking for a student who is motivated, hard-working, and passionate about topics in evolutionary biology.
 The student should have or be willing to develop excellent organizational and communication skills, computing skills, and the desire/willingness to engage in outreach.
 The Cassin Sackett lab is committed to increasing diversity in STEM, and we especially encourage applications from women, minorities, veterans and other underrepresented groups.